 These physical problems are typical in mining operations and are by no means “solved” in 100% of cases.
 As an “operations guy” I worry about many plants using Blockchain to quickly and efficiently track and distribute WRONG information caused by underlying issues that have not been solved in the first place.
 The phrase from above, “When coupled with precise measurement processes and technologies” is the key because many mining operations use only approximations and estimations for various data.

-So if you are thinking about problems like these and wondering if Blockchain is the answer, I suggest you first check out this short video on Ampla Material Tracking and Inventory.
-Implementing a solution like Ampla across your supply chain will allow you to accurately track ore from extraction to processing and all the way through the entire supply chain.
+So if you are thinking about problems like these and wondering if Blockchain is the answer, I suggest you first check out Ampla.
+Implementing this solution across your supply chain will allow you to accurately track ore from extraction to processing and all the way through the entire supply chain.
 Once you have that capability, then and only then does Blockchain truly makes sense.